 Dr. Dale Fried

-Dr. Dale G. Fried is Founder and CEO of 3DEO®, Inc., a consulting company specializing in Geiger-mode lidar technology.
-Previously, at MIT Lincoln Laboratory, he was co-program manager and technical lead for the Department of Defense-funded MACHETE ladar sensor, the world's most capable ladar system, which is now in daily operational use.
-Earlier he was technical lead for the ALIRT Geiger-mode ladar, which has mapped over 600,000 square kilometers at 1 m resolution for the DoD.
-Prior to MIT Lincoln Lab Dale was a Senior R&D Engineer at Clarendon Photonics, an MIT venture-backed startup in the telecom sector.
-Dr. Fried earned the PhD in Atomic Physics at MIT in 1999 for the experimental realization of Bose-Einstein condensation in trapped atomic hydrogen.
-He has been granted seven patents to optic devices and has co-authored numerous publications.
+Dr. Dale G. Fried is Founder and CEO of 3DEO®, Inc. Our vision is to bring the advanced capabilities of Geiger-mode lidar technology to bear on problems of interest to our commercial and government customers.
+Previously, at MIT Lincoln Laboratory, he was co-program manager and technical lead for the Department of Defense-funded MACHETE lidar sensor, the world's most capable lidar system, which is now in daily operational use.
+Earlier he was technical lead for the ALIRT Geiger-mode lidar, which mapped over 600,000 square kilometers at 1 m resolution for the DoD.
+Prior to MIT Lincoln Lab Dale was at Clarendon Photonics, an MIT venture-backed startup in the telecom sector.
+Dr. Fried earned the PhD in Atomic Physics at MIT in 1999 for the experimental realization of Bose-Einstein condensation in trapped ultracold atomic hydrogen.
+He has been granted nine patents and has co-authored numerous publications.

 Mitch Mackoff has more than 35 year’s total business experience, including over 30 years in emerging technology companies.
 He has a proven track record in venture capital and private placement financing, public offerings, and mergers and acquisitions.
 His background includes direct experience with companies involved with hardware / manufacturing, software, systems, networks and services and includes both venture-backed and traditional growth models.
 He has held executive management positions, at both the COO and CFO level, at multiple companies.
 He is a “Big-4” trained CPA.
 His MBA degree, with concentrations in accounting, finance, and information systems, was awarded with Highest Distinction from Babson College.
 He received his BA degree in Economics and Psychology from the University of Rochester.